 Raised in State College, Pennsylvania, Arron Scott started his training at the Ballet Theatre of Central Pennsylvania at nine.
 He has danced on full scholarships at American Ballet Theatre, Pacific Northwest Ballet School and the School of American Ballet summer programs as well as being 2002-2003 ABT National Training Scholar.
-Scott trained for two years at the School of American Ballet where he was awarded a Rudolf Nureyev Scholarship.
+He trained for two years at the School of American Ballet where he was awarded the Rudolf Nureyev Scholarship.